This content is for intermediary use only. If you're a mortgage customer, please

 At Aldermore, we don’t believe this makes them unsuitable for a mortgage.

 Contractors make up a significant number of our nation’s workers, entrepreneurs, business owners and wealth creators.
 We champion those who work for themselves, from sole traders to company directors, backing Britain’s self-employed to reach their homeowning goals.
-That’s why we’ve recently improved our mortgage proposition and criteria to become a more ‘contractor-friendly’ lender, giving your clients more choice and flexibility.
+That’s why we’ve recently improved our mortgage proposition and criteria to become an even more contractor-friendly lender, giving your clients more choice and flexibility.

 What’s changed for contractors?

 Your clients who work on a contract basis often need a specialist’s view.
-Aldermore are pleased to announce that we can now calculate a contract worker’s income by simply using their daily rate for affordability.
-We also allow fixed term contracts across all sectors.
+Aldermore is pleased to announce that we can now offer a wider range of options for contractors that want to be assessed for affordability based on their gross annual income.

 Key points to consider:

-• Self-employed contractors (limited company directors and sole traders with no other employees) can now choose for their affordability to be assessed on an employed basis using gross income (their day rate multiplied by working days and up to 46 weeks per year), if that works better for them.
+We currently allow self-employed contractors (limited company directors and sole traders with no other employees) to choose for their affordability to be assessed on an employed basis using gross income (their day rate multiplied by working days and up to 46 weeks per year), if that works better for them.

 It’s up to them how they want us to assess their earnings and, as their adviser, you can guide them to the right option for their circumstances.